ensdomains/ens/docs/userguide.rst

     var bid = ethRegistrar.shaBid(web3.sha3('name'), eth.accounts[0], web3.toWei(1, 'ether'), web3.sha3('secret'));

-The arguments are, in order, the name you want to register, the account you want to register it under, your maximum bid, and the secret value you generated earlier.
-Note that the account must be one you're able to send transactions from - you'll be required to do so in the reveal step.
+The arguments are, in order, the name you want to register, the account you are sending the bid from, your maximum bid, and the secret value you generated earlier.
+Note that the bidding account will become the owner.
+You will lose funds if you seal with one account and send the bid with another!

 Next, submit your bid to the registrar: